openlookeng/hetu-core/hetu-docs/en/connector/hana.md

 ### Multiple Hana Databases or Servers

-Please configure another instance of the Hana plugin as a separate catalog if you want to connect to ultiple Hana Databases.
-To add another SAP HANA catalog, please add another properties file to ../conf/catalog with a different name (making sure it ends in .properties).
-For example, add a file named hana2.properties to ../conf/catalog to add another connector named hana2.
+Configure another instance of the Hana plugin as a separate catalog if you want to connect to ultiple Hana Databases.
+To add another SAP HANA catalog, add another properties file to **../conf/catalog** with a different name (ensure it ends in **.properties**).

+For example, add a file named **hana2.properties** to **../conf/catalog** to add another connector named **hana2**.

 Querying Hana through openLooKeng
 --------------------------

-For there is a SAP HANA connector named hana, each SAP HANA Database\'s user can get its available schemas throught the hana connector by running SHOW SCHEMAS:
+There is a SAP HANA connector named hana, each SAP HANA Database\'s user can get its available schemas throught the hana connector by running SHOW SCHEMAS:

     SHOW SCHEMAS FROM hana;